bolanosv/AutomatedRadioEvaluationSuite/README.md

 - **[PA](./data/PA)**: Contains sample data related to power amplifier measurements.

 You can reference these files and directories to build custom scripts or adapt the existing functionality to suit your specific needs.

-The instrument control code, including support scripts for the main application, can be found in the [src](src) directory for the ARES `.mlapp` file and the [src/support](src/support) folder for supporting `.m` files.
-These can be referenced for custom scripts.

-Sample data for plotting measurements is available in the [data](./data) directory.

 ## Compatibility